A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Results

 \subsubsection{$n=20$ and $m_{max} = 21$}

 In Fig. \ref{a:20-21} several patterns are observed.
 While small fleet sizes yield infeasible solutions, larger fleet sizes initially show a transient behavior due to the stochastic exploration.
-The largest fleet sizes always yield feasible solutions, irrespective of the lower level decisions.
+The largest fleet sizes always yield feasible solutions, irrespective of the lower-level decisions.
 Here, an increase in fleet size results in an incremental increase of the mean cost-to-go which is associated with the fleet cost.
-Remarkably, Fig. \ref{b:20-21} shows that the standalone FCO is initially faster, however, as the guided FCO already starts from a good candidate branch, the underlying TSPTW is expected to be more difficult to solve.
-Consequently, the guided FCO discards suboptimal fleets and focuses on local convergence thereby reducing the overall computation time of the guided FCO.
+Remarkably, Fig. \ref{b:20-21} shows that the standalone B\&B is initially faster, however, as the guided B\&B already starts from a good candidate branch, the underlying TSPTW is expected to be more difficult to solve.
+Consequently, the guided B\&B discards suboptimal fleets and focuses on local convergence thereby reducing the overall computation time of the guided B\&B.